leanprover/theorem_proving_in_lean4/quantifiers_and_equality.md

 The example above also makes it clear that you can use `calc` even if you do not have an infix notation for your relation.
 Finally, we remark that, in the example above, we use the double pipe `‖` symbol instead of the vertical bar `∣` or ASCII `|`.
-We do that to avoid overloading the former two symbols which are already defined in the standard library.
-In practice, use the standard library's `∣` to express divisibilty.
+We do that to avoid ambiguity with the already defined `∣` and overloading `|` used in the `match .. with` expression.
+In practice, it is probably better to use the standard library's `∣` (or `Dvd.dvd`) to express divisibility instead of defining it yourself.

 With ``calc``, we can write the proof in the last section in a more natural and perspicuous way.